vsodha30/ExpensesApp-SpringReact/README.md

  We can use these app to keep track of the expenses and add new expenses.

- Inside expenses folder there is Reactapp - for react code Inside expenses folder the is src - for Spring Boot application
+ Inside expense folder there is Reactapp - for react code Inside expense folder the is src - for Spring Boot application